Gran Canaria

 Set in an authentic fishing village, this small but comfortable hotel offers excellent spa facilities

-4-Star Hotel with 30 rooms; BB or HB; Heated indoor swimming pool; Air-conditioning; Transfers included, or reduced car hire rates; Spa - Special Offers available on selected dates; click for details
+4-Star Hotel with 30 rooms; BB; Heated indoor swimming pool; Air-conditioning; Transfers included, or reduced car hire rates; Spa

 Hotel Rural Finca Las Longueras